tanteckfang/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Introduction
 Are you a SoC student looking to build new and meaningful connections with others in university?
 Do you find a lack of suitable applications for you to conveniently connect with your coursemates?
-Or is connecting with others too mentally exhausting?
+Or is connecting with others simply too exhausting for you?

 **NUSCourseMates** steps in as the comprehensive solution, making it easier than ever for you to connect with your coursemates!

 With this desktop application, you can effortlessly
-* find fellow students in your courses,
+* **find** fellow students in your courses,
-* add their contacts into your own NUSCourseMates application,
+* **add** their contacts into your own NUSCourseMates application,
-* sort these contacts
+* **sort** these contacts
-* and do much more!
+* and do **much more**!

 **NUSCourseMates** is purposefully designed for use via a [Command Line Interface (CLI)](https://www.w3schools.com/whatis/whatis_cli.asp), which is tailored to the needs of SoC students like you.